 The primary emphasis in college admission is the high school transcript.
 Students should choose courses in which they will be both challenged and successful.
 Students should also pay attention to aspects of continuity and sequence.

-Pace students take the PSAT in grades 10 and 11 in preparation for the SAT.
-Juniors are encouraged to take a minimum of one SAT and one ACT by the end of junior year.
+Pace students are encouraged to take the ACT PLAN and the PSAT in grades 10 and 11 in preparation for the ACT and SAT.
+Juniors are encouraged to take a minimum of one ACT and one SAT by the end of junior year.
 Students may also want to take SAT Subject Tests to demonstrate ability in a particular subject.
-The college counselors, class deans, applicable faculty, and learning specialist at Pace keep students and parents informed of tests and registration procedures.
+Pace's college counselors, class deans, applicable faculty, and learning specialists keep students and parents informed of tests and registration procedures.

-The experienced college counselors maintain contact with college representatives throughout the year, regularly visit college campuses, and routinely represent Pace at professional conferences.
-Approximately 100 college representatives visit Pace to meet with students.
-The college counseling office also maintains comprehensive historical application data, which is accessible to second-semester juniors, seniors, and their parents.
+Pace’s experienced college counselors maintain contact with college representatives throughout the year, regularly visit college campuses and routinely represent Pace at professional conferences.
+Each year, approximately 100 college representatives visit Pace to meet with students.
+College Counseling also maintains comprehensive historical application data, which is accessible to second-semester juniors, seniors and their parents.